 Brain-to-brain communication, or what most of us might call telepathy, is currently being developed to build more advanced, convenient interfaces for technology we use today.
 Though it’s pretty slow at the moment, these interfaces may soon be used to telepathically manipulate wireless devices, control prosthetics, and communicate in new ways.

 Our brains are an intricate network of neurons and synapses transmitting electrical signals that become memories, commands, and ideas.
 And when these neurons transmit data back and forth, they in turn create brain waves, or synchronous oscillations that aggregate and transfer information across different segments of the brain.

-Currently those brain waves can be translated externally through the use of electroencephalography, or an EEG cap.
-These swim caps dotted with electrodes continuously measure the brain’s electric signals in different regions, translating them to data that can pinpoint where in the brain those signals are coming from and what their intentions are.
+Today, those brain waves can be externally translated through the use of electroencephalography, or an EEG cap.
+These swim caps dotted with electrodes continuously measure the brain’s electric signals in different regions, translating them to data that can pinpoint where in the brain those signals are coming from and what their general intentions are.

 So, Does Telepathy Exist?